MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/step-functions.md

     - Map State: dynamically iterate steps
     - Parallel State: begin parallel branches of execution
 - Any state can encounter errors:
-    - State machine definition issues (example. no matching rules in choice state)
+    - State machine definition issues (eg. no matching rules in choice state)
-    - Task failures (example: an exception in a Lambda function)
+    - Task failures (eg. an exception in a Lambda function)
-    - Transient failures (example: network partition events)
+    - Transient failures (eg. network partition events)
 - By default: when a state reports an error, the execution of the Step Functions fails entirely
 - Failures can be retried:
     - Exponential back-off: *IntervalSeconds*, *MaxAttempts*, *BackoffRate*